mfem/mfem/CONTRIBUTING.md

   - All new public, protected, and private classes, methods, data members, and functions have Doxygen-style documentation in source comments.
-  - In addition to arguments and functionality, documentation should include the current limitations of the code, and any background information that is implicitly assumed in the implementation.
+  - In addition to arguments and functionality, documentation should include the current limitations of the code, any background information that is implicitly assumed in the implementation, and the ownership and lifetime of data.
   - Consistent code styling is enforced with `make style` in the top-level directory.
 This requires [Artistic Style](http://astyle.sourceforge.net) (we specifically use version 3.1).
 See also the file `config/mfem.astylerc`.